Jardines de la Reina: Table of major islands

-Fishing
+Fishing and diving

 The archipelago is a popular destination for diving and sport fly-fishing.
-Only catch and release fly-fishing and a limited, well-regulated lobster fishery is allowed in the park, although many other fisheries occur surrounding the park and close to cays out of the park limits.
+Only catch and release fly-fishing and a limited, well-regulated lobster fishery is allowed in the park, although many other fisheries surround the park.
 It used to be one of Fidel Castro's favorite fishing spots.
-Species of fish found here include Cubera snapper, Bonefish, Yellowfin grouper, Black grouper, Atlantic goliath grouper as well as Strombus gigas (the large Caribbean conch) and Whale shark.
+Species of fish found here include cubera snapper, bonefish, yellowfin grouper, black grouper, Atlantic goliath grouper as well as Strombus gigas (the large Caribbean conch) and whale shark.
+Jardines de la Reina also hosts numerous silky and Caribbean reef sharks and crocodiles.

-Besides being an extraordinary site for fly fishing, one its main attractions for diving is the abundance of reef sharks.

-Diving

-Jardines de la Reina (The Gardens of the Queen) is one of the most popular scuba destinations of Cuba.
-The underwater landscapes include canyons, pinnacles and caves.
-Healthy mangroves, sponges and black corals cover the reef.
-The Jardines de la Reina also host numerous silky and Caribbean reef sharks.
-In the mangroves labyrinth it’s possible to find crocodiles and snorkel with them.